|Nikon D750, Sigma 70-200mm f/2.8 EX DG APO OS HSM, ISO 50, ƒ/7.1, 1/160|

 How do you fix this?
 You can move the subject or your feet and circle the subject until you find a darker background.
 You can also add more light to the subject.
 You can do that with a reflector or a flash, for example.

 Now another thing I think can help your photos is a backlight shining on the subject to create a rim light.

 Here there is a light just slightly behind the subject pointed down.
 Now here it is a little too bright.
 But sometimes, it can work.

 |Nikon D4, Nikon 85mm ƒ/1.8G, ISO 50, ƒ/2.8, 1/60|

 Here are a few more examples of backlighting:

 |Nikon D3S, AF NIKKOR 85mm f/1.4D, ISO 200, ƒ/2.8, 1/400|

 |Nikon D3, AF NIKKOR 85mm f/1.4D, ISO 200, ƒ/1.4, 1/4000|

 Now notice in the photos how the background is slightly darker than the subject.
-With photography you can take control of this with your camera.
-In all three of the portraits here I use an auxiliary flash off the camera to brighten the subject just enough so that the sunlit areas in the background were not blown out.
+With photography, you can take control of this with your camera.
+In all three portraits, I use an auxiliary flash off the camera to brighten the subject enough so that the sunlit areas in the background are correctly exposed.